-This advanced grammar course prepares students to focus on accuracy, fluency and meaningful use of grammar structures in context.
-This is accomplished through speaking, writing and listening activities, along with a brief review of the structures taught in the Intermediate levels.
-There is a special focus on complex sentences, subordination, direct and indirect style, and adverbial clauses.
-Emphasis is placed on grammar skills related to writing and speaking skills, such as coherence, transitions, and control of tense shifts.
-Emphasis is also placed on meta-cognitive skills needed to analyze and explain grammatical structures and usage.
+This advanced grammar course prepares students to focus on accuracy, fluency and use of grammar structures in context.
+Review of the structures taught in the Intermediate levels.
+There is a special focus on complex sentences.
+Emphasis is placed on grammar skills such as coherence, transitions, and control of tense shifts.

 This course helps students identify their own errors and weaknesses, develop strategies to correct them in order to increase accuracy and fluency.
 A variety of authentic materials and homeworks assigments are employed in the course.